-According to Natural News, as many as 20,000 doctors once recommended smoking cigarettes to aid digestion.
-In 1940’s Camel ran an ad campaign that claimed “More Doctors Smoke Camels.”
+As many as 20,000 doctors once recommended smoking cigarettes to aid digestion.
+In the 1940’s Camel ran an ad campaign that claimed “More Doctors Smoke Camels.”
 They even handed out packs of Camels to doctors at a medical convention and then polled the doctors on their way out the door, asking what their favorite cigarette brand was, or what kind they had in their pocket at that moment.

-Unfortunately, money has corrupted industries like big pharma who pay doctors and scientists to take a position and prescribe particular drugs and treatment.
+Unfortunately, money has corrupted industries like big pharma that pay doctors and scientists to take a position or prescribe particular drugs and treatment.
 Many peer-reviewed studies have predetermined outcomes which basically find the facts to fit their narrative.
 It is more a marketing ploy to publish in scientific and medical journals than proof of the actual findings.